 Is Liver Biopsy Safe?

 In most instances, there are no complications in obtaining a liver biopsy.
-However, rarely internal bleeding may occur, as well as a leak of bile from the liver or gallbladder.
+However, rarely, internal bleeding may occur, as well as a leak of bile from the liver or gallbladder.
+There is a slight risk of a pneumothorax, also called a collapsed lung, if the biopsy needle makes a hole in the chest wall causing air to enter.

 How Do I Prepare for a Liver Biopsy?